esnet/sense-rtmon/README.md

-# DynamicDashboard
+# sense-rtmon (Dynamic Dashboard)
 This package will provide everything needed to install and start `Cloud` and `Site` stack.

 ## Configuration
 - `config.yml` and `multiconfig.yml` files are configuration examples.
 - Both `Cloud` and `Site` stacks use the same configuration files.
 In future iterations, this might change to stack-specific.
-- To ensure configuration files stay local and no community strings go to the repo run: `git update-index --assume-unchanged *.yml`
+- To ensure configuration files stay local and no community strings go to the repo run: `git update-index --assume-unchanged config/`
 **NOTE: PLEASE FILL IN CONFIG FILES FIRST BEFORE EXECUTING THE BELOW STEPS**.
 The installation and start scripts depend on the configuration file.

 ## Installation